Hey, Shopify Store Owner.

 It’s not just numbers, right?

-Meaning, not because you see a dashboard showing you some numbers, that it’s solely about numbers.
+This means that it’s not because you see a dashboard showing you some numbers but that it’s solely about numbers.

 Although these numbers appear on the dashboard of Google Analytics, Google Ads Conversion, Facebook Pixel, or TikTok Pixel event manager, each represents a human interaction.

-A human interacting with your website, landing page, video, ad, you name it.
+A human interacting with your Shopify store, product page, category page, video, ad, you name it.

 Which ultimately makes us only see numbers.